openedx/edx-documentation/en_us/shared/students/sfd_discussions/explore_posts.rst

 *****************************************

 To limit the posts shown on the **Discussion** page, you can select one of the filter options.
-Above the list of posts, the **Show all** filter is selected by default.
+The **Show all** filter in the discussion navigation pane is selected by default.

 * To list only the discussions and questions that you have not yet viewed, select **Unread**.